 The Flexshooter Pro Tripod Head

 Years ago I tried a double ballhead and was not at all impressed.
 About four months ago I got my hands on a FlexShooter Pro.
 The first thing that I did was to let the manufacturer know that in my opinion, the knob on the clamp was a bit too small.
 He instituted a design change.
-All but one of the heads we have in stock has the slightly larger knob.
-If you might be interested in the head with the smaller knob, please get in touch via e-mail.

 To begin, the FlexShooter Pro is a ballhead that acts like a gimbal head, only better.
 Why better?
 Once your rig is set up properly — see the tutorial below — the lens actually stays where you point it without your having to lock up the head!
 Where you point the lens is what you get.
 That thanks to the patented spring system design that is made from the most durable artificial rubber on earth, polyurethane.
 It was chosen because at a given volume it is capable of storing much more elastic energy than even steel springs.
 In short, your rig will be perfectly counter-balanced: point it and leave it.
 The FlexShooter Pro is designed to handle loads of up to 99 pounds so it will easily handle your longest telephoto lens with ease and with efficiency.
 No more ballhead flop, no more crushed fingers, and far fewer missed shots; you are always ready to go with the FlexShooter Pro.
 And once you center the bubble in the silver ball and level your camera body by rotating the lens in the tripod collar, you can point your telephoto lens anywhere and be assured that your rig is square to the world with level horizons.
 And the same is true when working with short lenses mounted via a plate on the camera body.